 Prices may vary, but typically you are going to pay anywhere from $100 to $400 for your medical marijuana card depending on whether you are a new patient or an existing patient that needs re-certification.
-The price of the marijuana will vary depending on the type, method of ingestion and delivery.
+The price of the marijuana will vary depending on the type, method of ingestion, and delivery.

 Is Marijuana Legal under Federal Law?

 Currently, medical marijuana is illegal under federal law.
-Marijuana, even medical marijuana, is still treated as a controlled substance under federal law and is regulated like other substances such as heroine and cocaine.
+Marijuana, even medical marijuana, is still treated as a controlled substance under federal law and is regulated like other substances such as heroin and cocaine.
 Raising medical defenses under federal prosecutions is still recommended.
 However, it appears from a criminal defense perspective that the government is not making federal prosecutions pertaining to medical marijuana a priority at this time.

 In Florida, Can I Grow my Own Marijuana?

 A Florida judge issued an order allowing one man in Florida to “possess, grow and use marijuana” for juicing purposes only.
 However, the case is still in litigation and the Department of Health is appealing the ruling.
 This ruling does not suggest that anyone may grow their own marijuana.
 In fact, it is illegal.
-However, the fact that courts are open to hearing individual arguments and considering the possibility on a case by case basis may be a telling sign for the future of marijuana growth, use and production in the future.
+However, the fact that courts are open to hearing individual arguments and considering the possibility on a case by case basis may be a telling sign for the future of marijuana growth, use, and production in the future.